Durant Hotham: Works

 He wrote a "Life of Jacob Boehme", published in two different editions in 1654, interesting for its literary style.
-His translation of his brother Charles's "Ad Philosophiam Teutonicam Manuductio" was issued in 1650 as "englished by D. F". (i.e. Durant Frater).
+His translation of his brother's Charles's "Ad Philosophiam Teutonicam Manuductio" was issued in 1650 as "englished by D. F". (i.e. Durant Frater).

 Family

 On 23 August 1645 Hotham married Frances (1625–1693), daughter of Richard Remington of Lund, Yorkshire, and with her had seven sons and four daughters, all of whom died young.